joedolson/my-tickets-stripe/readme.txt

 * Change: Add processing animation to show that card transaction still in progress.
 * Change: Add delay on JS redirect to give Stripe more time to communicate with server.
+* Bug fix: Only save Stripe settings on payment settings page.

 = 1.2.4 =